Mean field analysis of stochastic networks with reservation: Introduction

-Mean-field is an efficient tool for studying the behavior of large distributed systems or interacting systems in many different application domains.
+Mean-field is an efficient tool for studying the behavior of large distributed systems or interacting systems in many different domains fo applications.
 These systems have both a large number of nodes and customers (particles, cars, etc).
 To the best of our knowledge, our large-scale stochastic analysis is the first for a stochastic model of car sharing systems with double reservation.
-Our main result is that the non-Markovian state process for a given station converges to an non-homogeneous Markov process.
+Our first main result is that the non-Markovian state process for a given station converges to a non-homogeneous Markov process which is not standard.
 Furthermore, we note that this limiting Markov process can be described using a simple queueing system.
 This result was first obtained by simulation in~\cite[Section 5]{bourdais2015stochastic}.
-In \cite{bourdais2015stochastic}, an artificial Markov model on the state of the stations, called the approximate model process, is introduced for the double reservation.
+Indeed, in \cite{bourdais2015stochastic}, an artificial Markov model on the state of the stations, called the approximate model process, is introduced for the double reservation.
 Its mean-field limit at equilibrium fits with the real dynamics at equilibrium, which allows the authors to guess such an outcome.
-The same phenomenon is proved in an entirely different framework, for a model of a network with failures by Aghajani, Robert and Sun~\cite{aghajani2018large}.
+The same phenomenon is proved in an entirely different framework, for a model of a network with failures in \cite{aghajani2018large}.
 Note that the framework in \cite{aghajani2018large} induces simultaneous jumps, which make the proofs more technical.
 Our paper discusses a simpler framework which focuses on the main arguments and it provides the proof of the result expected in~\cite{bourdais2015stochastic}.
-We believe that this methodology can be useful in many other contexts.
+Like our model, the celebrated Gibbens-Hunt-Kelly model exhibits strong interactions (\cite{gibbens1990bistability}).
+In \cite{graham1993propagation}, it is proved that these interactions disappear for the mean-field limit.
+Because of these three models, we believe that this methodology can be useful in many other contexts.
 A main contribution of the paper relies on the result of uniqueness of the equilibrium point in high dimension (dimension 4), thanks to a nice interpretation in terms of queues.
 As far as we know, there is no such result in the literature.